tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 # it can all be on one line
 var my_prop: get = get_my_prop, set = set_my_prop
 ```
+* Setters and getters are not called from inside themselves
+* Setters can be called from inside getters and vice versa
+* Functions called from inside the setters and getters will still access the property via the setters and getters though
 *

 ### Tool mode